 Acacia pruinocarpa (Black or Western Gidgee) is a thornless, Australian, shrub to small tree, native to dry hot inland areas.

-The trees mature height and width ranges from 3 to 8 mtr with leathery grey green phyllodes.
-In Spring a brilliant display of bright yellow ball flower cover the tree.
-It is a newly introduced ornamental shade tree for dry climate.
-It is one of the few Pilbara Wattles that flowers during the summer months.
+The trees mature height and width ranges from 3 to 8 meters with leathery grey green phyllodes.
+In Spring a brilliant display of bright flower cover the tree.
+It is a newly introduced ornamental shade For dry climate.
+It is one of the few Pilbara Wattles that flowers During the summer months.

-Neem Tree - azardirachta indica
+Neem Tree - Azardirachta indica